 1. LED holiday lights save you money.
-LED lights use at least 90% less energy than traditional holiday lights, according to the U.S. government’s Energy Star program.
+LED lights use up to 90% less energy than traditional holiday lights, according to the U.S. government’s Energy Star program.

-That results in a $50 energy savings for the average family during the holidays, says Avital Binshtock of the Sierra Club in San Francisco.
+That results in a $50 energy savings for the average family during the holidays, says a Sierra Club spokesperson.

-Put it into perspective: The amount of electricity consumed by one 7-watt incandescent bulb could power 140 LEDs—enough to light two 24-foot strings, says Energy Star.
+Put it into perspective: The amount of electricity consumed by one 7-watt incandescent bulb (in a light string) could power 140 LEDs — enough to light two 24-foot strings, says Energy Star.

 2. But LED lights typically cost more than old-fashioned holiday lights.